Funding opportunities for research, internships, and conference travel are available to both current students and recent

 Application deadline for Summer 2015 is 4pm, March 27, 2015

-Rolling applications for projects of $1000 or less currently accepted on an ongoing basis and must be submited at least 6 weeks in advance of the start of a project or conference/workshop to be considered for funding.
+Rolling applications for projects of $1000 or less currently accepted on an ongoing basis and must be submited at least 6 weeks in advance of the start of a conference/workshop to be considered for funding.

 Occidental College places the highest priority on the safety and health of all students.
 Accordingly the proposed host site and project design must avoid extremely unhealthful conditions, crime, political instability, or other conditions which pose unusual or significant risks to students such as those triggering a U.S. Department of State Travel Warning.
 Applicants must review College statements on Location Safety and Travel Policy.
 If funded, all participants must participate in the College travel clearance process through the International Program Office Mandatory Online Clearance Process for Independent Research.